xwal/awesome-stars/topics.md

 - [nmdias/FeedKit](https://github.com/nmdias/FeedKit) - FeedKit is a Swift library for Reading and Generating RSS, Atom, and JSON feeds.
 - [marmelroy/PhoneNumberKit](https://github.com/marmelroy/PhoneNumberKit) - A Swift framework for parsing, formatting and validating international phone numbers.
 Inspired by Google's libphonenumber.

+## penetration-testing

+- [Hack-with-Github/Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers

 ## pentesting

 - [qeeqbox/social-analyzer](https://github.com/qeeqbox/social-analyzer) - API, CLI, and Web App for analyzing and finding a person's profile in 1000 social media \ websites